korandoru/hawkeye/README.md

 # Mapping rules (repeated).
 #
-# The key of a mapping rule is a header style type (case insensitive).
+# The key of a mapping rule is a header style type (case-insensitive).
 #
 # Available header style types consist of those defined at `HeaderType` and user-defined ones in `additionalHeaders`.
-# The name of header style type is case insensitive.
+# The name of header style type is case-insensitive.
 #
 # If useDefaultMapping is true, the mapping rules defined here can override the default one.
 [mapping.STYLE_NAME]